 Software Engineering is a systematic collection of good program development practices and techniques.
 Good program development techniques have resulted from research innovations.
 The lessons learnt by programmers through years of programming experience.
 It is a systematic and cost-effective technique for software development.
 These techniques help to develop software using an engineering approach.

 Is Software Engineering a Science or an Art?

 i.
-Just as any other engineering discipline, software engineering makes heavy use of the knowledge.
+Just as any other engineering discipline, software engineering makes heavy use of knowledge.
 It has accrued from a large number of practitioners’ experiences.
 These past experiences have been systematically organised.
-Wherever possible theoretical basis to the empirical observations has been provided.
+Wherever possible theoretical basis for the empirical observations has been provided.
 Whenever no reasonable theoretical justification could be provided, past experiences have been adopted as a rule of thumb.

 ii.
 As is usual in all engineering disciplines, several conflicting goals encounter in software engineering while solving a problem.
 In such situations, at first, several alternate solutions propose.
 An appropriate solution chooses out of the candidate solutions based on various trade-offs.
 It needs to make on account of cost, maintainability, and usability issues.
-Therefore, while arriving at the final solution, several iterations and are possible.
+Therefore, while arriving at the final solution, several iterations are possible.

 iii.
 Engineering disciplines such as software engineering make use of only well-understood and well-documented principles.
 On the other hand, art is often based on making a subjective judgment.
-It is based on qualitative attributes and using ill-understood principles.
+It is based on qualitative attributes and uses ill-understood principles.